Comprehensive Metabolic Panel (CMP)

 Purpose of the test

-The purpose of the comprehensive metabolic panel is to conduct a broad assessment of various aspects of physical well-being.
+The purpose of the CMP is to conduct a broad assessment of various aspects of physical well-being.
 With 14 measurements, it can detect a range of abnormalities in blood sugar, nutrient balance, and liver and kidney health.

-Depending on the situation, a CMP can be employed for diagnosis, screening, or monitoring.
+Depending on the situation, a CMP can be employed for the following reasons:

 - Diagnosis happens after symptoms have started and is the process used to determine the cause.
 Because it includes a collection of measurements, the CMP may be prescribed in the diagnosis of many different types of symptoms.